Next, you deal with the launch and implementation.

 – What legal form do you choose?

-Once you have tested your idea with potential customers and turned it into a prototype or MVP (minimum viable product), it’s time to found a company and roll it out. the implementation.
+Once you have tested your idea with potential customers and turned it into a prototype or MVP (minimum viable product), it’s time to found a company and roll it out.
+This is the implementation.

-Experience has shown that start-ups with a razor-sharp time or cost budget are the best choice. implementation plan progress much more rapidly than those who present themselves with an approximate plan.
-So determine measurable goals resp.
-Interim targets, which are tied to specific data.
+Experience has shown that start-ups with a razor-sharp time or cost budget are the best choice.
+Such implementation plans progress much more rapidly than those who present themselves with an approximate plan.
+Determine measurable goals in respect of interim targets, which are tied to specific data.

-Experience also shows that startups with active communication about themselves (ongoing pitching) move forward more quickly than more reticent startups.
-This means that the better your idea or the the more likely you are to win over potential customers, partners, suppliers, employees, etc.
+Experience also shows that start-ups with active communication about themselves (ongoing pitching) move forward more quickly than more reticent start-ups.
+This means that the better your idea, the more likely you are to win over potential customers, partners, suppliers, employees, etc.